 It's surprisingly affordable to maintain

 The manufacturer recommends replacing the microfiber head every three to six months.
 A package of three replacement heads costs $17.
-So, even if I’m on the three-month program, it ends up cheaper than other alternatives on the market.
+So, even if I’m on the three-month program, it ends up being cheaper than other alternatives on the market.

 It might not be flashy, but this classic mop has made spring cleaning an absolute breeze.

-The article was originally published on July 9, 2018.
+This article was originally published on July 9, 2018.